 Typically, the best way to sell a house is to make it as welcoming as possible.
-You want buyers to immediately feel at home there…and ultimately, to imagine actually making their home there.
-As such, home sellers should always roll out the proverbial red carpet, treating house hunters to an accommodating experience from the minute they enter the house to the minute they leave.
+You want buyers to immediately feel at home there…and ultimately, to imagine actually making the place their home.
+As such, home sellers should always roll out the proverbial red carpet, treating house hunters to an accommodating experience from the minute they pull in front of the house to the minute they leave your front porch.

-Actually, your red-carpet experience should begin even before the buyer enters the house.
-Specifically, we recommend making your front porch or stoop as welcoming as can be, and in this post, we’ll show you how.
+Actually, your buyer’s red-carpet experience should begin even before they enter the house.
+It will take time to design the experience you would like potential buyers to have.
+Specifically, we recommend making your front porch or stoop as welcoming as can be, and in this post, we’ll give ideas and show you how.

 Also note that, any time you want personalized recommendations for selling your house, you can request your FREE seller’s report from SOLD.com.
 Get yours any time!